 High density lipoproteins and cardioprotection

 In 2002, we were first to report that sphingosine-1 phosphate can protect against reperfusion injury (Lecour et al, J Mol Cell Cardiol, 2002).
 Sphingosine-1 phosphate is a major component of high density lipoproteins, often referred to as the “good” cholesterol.
-Using various reconstituted HDL (synthesized by our research collaborators in Switzerland), we aim to demonstrate that sphingosine-1 phosphate contributes to the cardioprotective effect of HDL against reperfusion injuries (Brulhart-Meynet MC et al, Plos One, 2015).
-With the recent acquisition of the lipoprint system, we are now able to explore the subfractions of lipoproteins in different pathophysiological conditions.
+Using various reconstituted HDL (synthesized by our research collaborators in Switzerland), we have been able to demonstrate that sphingosine-1 phosphate content in HDL contributes to the cardioprotective effect of HDL against reperfusion injuries (Brulhart-Meynet MC et al, Plos One, 2015).
+With the recent acquisition of the Lipoprint system, we are now able to explore the subfractions of lipoproteins in the presence of different cardiovascular risk factors such as hypertension, obesity, lack of exercise (see Woudberg et al, J Obes, 2019; Lipids Health Dis, 2018).
+Our current research aims at exploring the association between a change in HDL subfractions and doxorubicin-induced cardiac toxicity.

 Protective mechanisms in pulmonary hypertension (PH)

 In order to improve the existing therapy offered to patients, a better understanding of the pathophysiology of pulmonary hypertension is needed.
 Using animal models of pulmonary hypertension, we explore the role of intrinsic cardiac prosurvival pathways in the development of this pathology.
-We have recently discovered that melatonin, given at nutritional doses may confer preventive and curative cardioprotective benefits against pulmonary hypertension.
+We have recently discovered that melatonin, given at nutritional doses may confer preventive and curative cardioprotective benefits against pulmonary hypertension (Maarman et al, B J Pharmacol, 2017).

 Tel: +27 (0)21 406 6358